 If you are taking on more than you have the energy or physical capacity to manage, then it is for you to decide if you want to continue down this road.
 If you compare the life of primitive people to our lives, you can see the gap between the two.
 People are taking on way too much in order to survive financially or to feel worthy or of value in life.
 You may have to seriously question what you value in life.

-Your perspective on events determines your emotional response (see the article in the happiness section).
+Your perspective on events determines your emotional response.
 This perspective is ingrained subconsciously, it has developed over your lifetime.

 Your perspective is an intricate structure of thoughts that determine your needs, how to respond to interpersonal communication, your self-image, etc. It determines how resourceful you feel in dealing with life.
 This section of stress can just alert you to the need to delve more deeply into how you mentally create stress in your life.
 I strongly advise you to continue on the road of personal development.